 - ½ teaspoon black pepper

-- 3 tablespoons of Tabasco Green Pepper sauce (1 small 4.5 oz can of chopped green chillis), plus more for serving
+- 1 small 4.5 oz can of chopped green chillis, plus more for serving

-- 3 cups cooked shredded chicken (approx two cooked breasts or 4-5 cooked thighs - I used the meat of one small rotisserie chicken)
+- 3 cups cooked shredded chicken (approx 2 cooked chicken breasts or 4-5 cooked thighs - I used the meat of one small rotisserie chicken)

 - 1 cup of salsa verde

-- two 15-ounce cans cannellini beans, rinsed, drained and divided
+- Two 15-ounce cans cannellini beans, organic or good quality

 - ½ cup cilantro, plus more for serving

 - Freshly squeezed lime juice to taste and slices for serving